How to Pay For Solar

 Energy Service Agreement

-Energy Service Agreements Another form of commercial solar financing akin to an operating lease is an Energy Service Agreement (ESA).
+Energy Service Agreements (ESAs) are another form of commercial solar financing similar to an operating lease.
 As the American Council for an Energy-Efficient Economy articulated, “Under an ESA, a service provider furnishes energy-saving services utilizing equipment under its ownership and operation.”
 Analogous to an operating lease, this constitutes a variant of off-balance sheet financing, rendering it popular among enterprises.

 Although legally distinct from leases, ESAs correspondingly share characteristics with operating leases, wherein the customer remits a fixed fee for the “service” of solar energy (albeit ESAs can also fund various other enhancements in building energy infrastructure).
 In many instances, the ESA provider guarantees a predetermined level of energy conservation.